Designing a Clean and Elegant Blog Layout with Photoshop

 Step 46

-Make a new layer, place it behind the shape.
-Fill the selection with black.
-Hit Ctrl + T, right click and select Perspective.
+Create a new layer and position it behind the previously made shape.
+Fill this new layer with black.
+Press Ctrl + T, then right-click and select Perspective to modify the layer’s perspective.

 Step 47